muratk5n/thirdwave/en/README.md

 ---

-He once drove a hummer now he doesn't have a condo.
+He used to drive a hummer now he doesn't have a condo.
 I bought him a house so he could live

 "Arnold Schwarzenegger celebrated the holiday season by donating 25 tiny homes to homeless veterans"